owenkanzler/challenge07-owen-kanzler/README.md

 ## Description

-Challeneg 7 for the UMN bootcamp.
-Here I created a nodeJS app that creates a custom README from the terminal using the inquier npm package, and the built in fs package to write the information to the file.
+Challenge 7 for the UMN bootcamp.
+Using nodeJS to create a custom readme using the inquirer npm package to get the content in the terminal and using the built in fs package to write the information to the file.

 ## Table of Contents